nickzoic/mpy-tut/tut/input-and-output.md

 Yay, it's 'throbby', the microcontroller equivalent of `print("Hello, World!\n")`.

-On the Witty Cloud, there are also LEDs attached to pins 12, 13 and 15, so you can use three PWM channels to make interesting colour effects.

-### Digital Inputs
+## Digital Inputs

-The NodeMCU and Witty Cloud also have a button attached to GPIO0.
+Most ESP8266 development boards have a button attached to GPIO0.
 This can be used to put the device into flash mode when it is reset, but once the device has started it can be used as a general purpose input::